ShakirSofi/johnwlambert.github.io/_posts/2018-04-02-subgradient.markdown

 ## Subgradient methods

+What is a subgradient?
+It's a substitute for the gradient, when the gradient doesn't exist.

 ### Convexity Review

 To understand subgradients, first we need to review convexity.
 The Taylor series of a real valued function that is infinitely differentiable at a real number \\(x\\) is given by